zaufi/zaufi.github.com/_posts/2012-09-02-howto-make-a-debian-chroot.md

 so u may just run it from the bash prompt to switch into a chroot'ed environment of your choice (as user _builder_, so do not forget to add such user or use some other name).

+*NOTE* While update packages in a chrooted system install scripts sometimes may fail because theres no `upstart` running.
+To solve this trouble one may symlink `/sbin/initctl` to `/bin/true`